folkfigur/dada/API.md

 ## folkfigur_pm25_particles

 The level of [pm2.5 fine particles](https://en.wikipedia.org/wiki/Particulates) is measured throughout Sweden by [Naturvårdsverket](https://www.naturvardsverket.se/).
-For folkfigur, we pick one value at a random location.
 The data is provided through this [endpoint](https://www.naturvardsverket.se/data-och-statistik/luft/realtidsdata/partiklar-pm25-halter-i-luft-de-senaste-24-timmarna.json).

+For folkfigur, we pick pm2.5 measurement at a random location.

 ## folkfigur_listens_to